 The Garmin Vivoactive 4 wins when it comes to connectivity and features.
 It enables you to connect to one of the best true wireless earbuds and store, stream, and play music phone-free.
 It gives several safety tracking options and allows you to really make it your own with apps and widgets on top of advanced health, fitness, and sleep tracking.

 So, which is for you?
-Let's break down the specs to find out exactly how these two are alike, and where they differ.
+Let's break down the specs to determine exactly how these two are alike and where they differ.

 |Fitbit Charge 4||Garmin Vivoactive 4|